-Copyright © 2022 by Standard & Poor's Financial Services LLC.
+Copyright © 2023 by Standard & Poor's Financial Services LLC.
 All rights reserved.

-Due to initiatives to diversify its revenue sources toward fees and commissions, GKB exhibits the lowest interest income dependencies among its cantonal bank peers.
-Following increasing interest rates and because of its sound margins, we expect GKB's net interest income to once again stabilize in the coming years.
+Due to initiatives to diversify its revenue sources toward fees and commissions, GKB generally exhibits the lowest interest income dependencies among its cantonal bank peers.
+Following interest rate hikes driven by SNB and because of its sound margins, the contribution of net interest income to operating revenue increased to 62.5% as of June 30, 2023, and is expected it to further increase in the coming years.